beykal-lab/aspen-python-automation/README.md

 ## 📁 Repository Structure
 aspen-python-automation
-- main.py : Use this file to Perform LHS sampling to create dataset for your machine learning models
+- `main.py` : Use this file to Perform LHS sampling to create dataset for your machine learning models
-- Aspen_to_Data-driven optimization.py :  Run Aspen from optimizer input and return output
+- `Aspen_to_Data-driven optimization.py` :  Run Aspen from optimizer input and return output

 **Other files needed to run the code:**

-- Simulation.bkp   ====>> Aspen  file for main.py
+- Simulation.bkp   ====>> Aspen Plus file for main.py
-- Desalination.bkp ====>> Aspen backup file for optimization
+- Desalination.bkp ====>> Aspen Plus backup file for optimization

-README.md # You are here

 ---